Early Years Service

 - offer the children you care for a happy and stimulating environment

 - provide early learning and childcare and see children develop

 - work in your home, choosing the hours you work and the services you provide

-If you are interested in setting up as a childminder you should contact the Family Information Service.
+If you are interested in setting up as a childminder you should contact the Early Years Service.

 The Early Years Service run childminder pre-registration briefing sessions that you will need to attend to learn more about becoming a childminder.

 Before you can start working as a childminder you will need to register with Ofsted.
 Ofsted is responsible for the regulation of childcare provisions in England.
 You will need to register with Ofsted, on the Early Years Register, Childcare Register or both.

 Further information on the Ofsted Early Years Register,and Compulsory and Voluntary parts of the Childcare Register can be found on the Ofsted registers page.